JayaniLakshika/Monash_PhD_thesis/02-chap2.pdf.md

-# Visualising how non-linear dimension reduction warps your data {#sec-f-paper}
+# Visualising how non-linear dimension reduction warps your data {#sec-first-paper}